Hello, my friends. As we band together in youthful spirit, I welcome you all back to another entry of…

 Originally premiering on March 31, 2017 at WonderCon before getting released for Digital Download on April 4 followed by DVD & Blu-Ray on April 18, this entry is based on a famous storyline from Tales of the Teen Titans #42-44 and Teen Titans Annual #3, originally written by Marv Wolfman and drawn by George Perez.
 Believe it or not, an animated film adaptation was once conceived as the third entry of this series before getting shelved for nearly a decade.
 Did that result in fresh ideas taking shape for this outing?
 Let’s dive in and find out.

 We open five years earlier when the Teen Titans had a different roster.
-With Dick Grayson (voiced by Sean Maher) serving as the team leader as Robin, the rest of the group includes (in reverse-clockwise order) Wally West a.k.a.
+With Dick Grayson (voiced by Sean Maher) serving as the team leader under the guise of Robin, the rest of the group includes (in reverse-clockwise order) Wally West a.k.a.
 Kid Flash (voiced by Jason Spisak, reprising his role from “Young Justice”), Garfield Logan a.k.a.
 Beast Boy (voiced by Brandon Soo Hoo), Karen Beecher a.k.a.
 Bumblebee (voiced by Masasa Moyo, also reprising her role from “Young Justice”) and Roy Harper a.k.a.
 Speedy (voiced by Crispin Freeman, also reprising his role from “Young Justice”).
 As they patrol the city in their T-Car, Beast Boy signs up for a social media site called “Tweeter”.

 Just then, they notice a battle going on within their city.
 After stopping by the side of road, they see a group of alien warriors attacking a familiar figure: Koriand’r a.k.a.
 Starfire (voiced by Kari Wahlgren).
 She’s ultimately defeated as the aliens knock her out and prepare to take her away.